jeff4/bionotes.github.io/_comp/python.md

 # Jupyter Notes
 * Mamba + Jupyter setup video [How to install JupyterLab using Mamba](https://www.youtube.com/watch?v=Qq8gPwRpbp0)
+* In the proper mamba environment, run 'jupyter notebook' and it should start the server in the terminal and automatically open a web browser client.
+Success!

 # PyTorch Notes
 * Installing pytorch using conda / mamba.
 Gated Medium [Towards Data Science article](https://towardsdatascience.com/installing-pytorch-on-apple-m1-chip-with-gpu-acceleration-3351dc44d67c)